Google Fast Facts

 October 2009 - Google Maps Navigation launches allowing turn-by-turn GPS navigation.

-April 4, 2011 - Larry Page resumes CEO title after 10 years away, while Eric Schmidt becomes executive chairman.
+April 4, 2011 - Page resumes CEO title after 10 years away, while Schmidt becomes executive chairman.

+April 4, 2012 - Unveils Project Glass, an initiative to develop a wearable device.
+The device later debuts as Google Glass.

-July 2013 - Google releases Chromecast, a device that connects to your TV and allows sites like Netflix to be shown from phones, tablets and computers.
+July 2013 - Releases Chromecast, a device that connects to your TV and allows sites like Netflix to be shown from phones, tablets and computers.

-March 18, 2014 - Google announces Android Wear, an initiative to bring Android technology to smartwatches.
+March 18, 2014 - Announces Android Wear, an initiative to bring Android technology to smartwatches.

-August 10, 2015 - Google announces a corporate restructuring, forming an umbrella company called Alphabet and naming Sundar Pichai as the new CEO to the core business of Google.
-Google co-founders Larry Page and Sergey Brin will run Alphabet -- Page as CEO and Brin as president.
+August 10, 2015 - Announces a corporate restructuring, forming an umbrella company called Alphabet and naming Sundar Pichai as the new CEO to the core business of Google.
+Co-founders Page and Brin will run Alphabet, with Page as CEO and Brin as president.

+October 2, 2015 - Announces that its restructuring will happen at the end of the day.
+Alphabet will become the parent company of separate, smaller companies, one of which is Google.

+October 31, 2017 - Representatives from Google, Facebook and Twitter testify before the Senate Judiciary Subcommittee on Crime and Terrorism as legislators continue to probe Russian meddling in the 2016 election.